After two years in his previous role, Andre decided he was better suited to a trades career.

 Electrical Training With Options Skills

-Andre's training began with centre-based learning for two months.
-Students complete a variety of theoretical and practical training covering everything from health & safety to wiring installations during this time.
+Andre’s training began with centre-based learning for two months.
+As an electrical trainee, he completed various theoretical and practical training covering everything from health & safety to wiring installations during this time.

 Regular assessments occur throughout this phase to ensure students are on the right track and progressing as expected.

-Upon completing stage one, students will have gained their DEI and 18th Edition Wiring Regulations.
+Students will have gained their DEI and 18th Edition Wiring Regulations upon completing stage one.

 To assist students in finding employment, we offer a free employability workshop.
 The workshop covers CV creation, discovering the hidden job market and interview techniques.

 We have also recently launched our career development team—the team work to build relationships with local businesses and ultimately find placements for our student.